yuxng/posecnn-pytorch/README.md

 # posecnn-pytorch

-PyTorch implementation of the PoseCNN framework.
+PyTorch implementation of the PoseCNN and PoseRBPF framework.

 ### Introduction